Mental & behavioral health

-Our award-winning doctors are working to advance the understanding of mental health disorders and to help make treatment more effective.
+Our award-winning mental health doctors are working to advance the understanding of mental health disorders and to help make treatment more effective.

 Knowing matters.
 We’ll help get you answers and develop a treatment plan that’s backed by the latest research.

-From the first appointment, we’re here for you with personalized options and a care team focused on your well-being.
+From the first appointment, we’re here for you with multiple locations, personalized treatment options and a care team focused on your well-being.

 Why is it that we tell everyone when we struggle with a cold, but hesitate to tell anyone when we struggle with depression?
 At HealthPartners and Park Nicollet, we know that mental health is just as important as physical health.
 We’re working to remove the stigma around mental health conditions and clear the way for honest conversations.
 Only then can we fully support one another and make treatment more accessible for everyone.

-If you or someone you know is looking for help, you’re in the right place.
-Our team of mental and behavioral health experts can provide the compassionate support and treatment you need.
+If you or someone you know is looking for mental health help, you’re in the right place.
+Our team of mental and behavioral health experts can provide the compassionate support and help you need.